WGBH-MLA/AAPB2/app/views/primary_source_sets/war-on-terror.md

 #### Classroom Activities

+**1) Topic: September 11 attacks and their aftermath**

-Have students watch the following clips about the September 11 attacks and their aftermath:
+Have students watch the following clips:

 - [News Coverage on September 11 (2001)](/catalog/cpb-aacip-507-t727941r2s)
 - [Americans React to the 9/11 Attacks (2001)](/catalog/cpb-aacip-120-79573z1q)